-- 1. Are there any food donation programs of wasted beverages, fruits and packaged foods from breakfast and/or lunch happening on campus? - 2.
-Would a decrease in food waste help save the school or district money in garbage disposal or cleaning costs? - 3.
-Do we have your permission to have a food share table for students? - 4.
-Do we have permission to have a food donation program if we plan the procedure and find an approved nonprofit organization to receive food donations? - 5.
-What do you think could help reduce food waste on campus and how can we help you make it happen? - 6.
-Are there any additional comments or concerns we can address?
+- Are there any food donation programs of wasted beverages, fruits and packaged foods from breakfast and/or lunch happening on campus? - Would a decrease in food waste help save the school or district money in garbage disposal or cleaning costs? - Do we have your permission to have a food share table for students? - Do we have permission to have a food donation program if we plan the procedure and find an approved nonprofit organization to receive food donations? - What do you think could help reduce food waste on campus and how can we help you make it happen?

-Cafeteria Manager/Food Service Manager
+Cafeteria Manager/Food Services Manager

-- 1. Which meal generates the most food waste? - 2.
-What foods or drinks are wasted the most? - 3.
-What currently happens to food that is returned from breakfast or that doesn't get served at lunch? - 4.
-Is there any leftover or unserved food that gets thrown away that could be donated to a nonprofit organization? - 5.
-What would be the best day and time for a food donation pickup? - 6.
-Who should arrange pickups?
+- Which meal generates the most food waste? - What foods or drinks are wasted the most? - What currently happens to food that is returned from breakfast or that doesn't get served at lunch? - Is there any leftover or unserved food that gets thrown away that could be donated to a nonprofit organization? - What would be the best day and time for a food donation pickup? - Who should arrange pickups? - Are there any unused refrigerators or space for a new designated refrigerator or cooler in the cafeteria to store food for donation? - Where would be the best place to have a share table at lunch for unwanted foods for other students to take? - Are there any additional comments or concerns we can address? - What do you think could help reduce food waste on campus and how can we help you make it happen?

-- 7. Are there any unused refrigerators or space for a new designated refrigerator or cooler in the cafeteria to store food for donation? - 8.
-Where would be the best place to have a share table at lunch for unwanted foods for other students to take? - 9.
-Are there any additional comments or concerns we can address? - 10.
-What do you think could help reduce food waste on campus and how can we help you make it happen?
+Local Health Department Representatives or Los Angeles County Health Department

-Local Health Department Representatives for Pasadena, Vernon, Long Beach or Los Angeles County Health Department
+- Which particular school foods and menu items can be reused at another meal?
+Offered on a share table?
+Donated to a nonprofit charitable organization? - What temperature do cold or hot foods need to be kept and for how long before they can no longer be re-served or donated?

-- 1. Which particular school foods and menu items can be: - Reused at another meal? - Offered on a share table? - Donated to a nonprofit charitable organization? - 2.
-What temperature do cold or hot foods need to be kept and for how long before they can no longer be re-served or donated? - 3.
-How else can we make a share table or donation program safe? - 4.
-Are there any resources or guides you can offer?
+- How else can we make a share table or donation program safe? - Are there any resources or guides you can offer?